sundogbio/szi-tile-source/README.md

 file and configure the parent `DziTileSource` and b) fetch the image tiles when requested by the OSD viewer post-configuration.

-In practice, the implementation details turn out to be a little more complex.
+While the basic idea is simple, in practice, the implementation details turn out to be a little more complex.

 ### Fetching the Central Directory